huln24/Auction_site/README.md

+# Auction site

-# Commerce: CS50 Web: Project 2
+CS50 Web: Project 2

-An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+An eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist”.

 ## Table of contents